pulumi/pulumi-hugo/themes/default/content/what-is/what-is-secrets-management.md

 * What benefits does secrets management provide?
 * How does secrets management relate to infrastructure as code and configuration management?

-## What are the Different Elements of Secrets Management?
+## What are the different elements of secrets management?

 As part of securing the storage, distribution, and protection of sensitive information, there are a few different elements or aspects of secrets management: